 Services: Upon commissioning, the DAS shall provide coverage for the WSPs listed below on all frequencies currently being used by the designated WSPs and PSN in the given market.

-AT&T Wireless
+AT&T Wireless.

-T-Mobile
+T-Mobile.

-Verizon
+Verizon.

 Expansion: Without replacing the Passive DAS Infrastructure, the DAS shall have expansion capabilities to support the following WSP frequencies deployed in a SISO antenna environment.
 Any additional Components required for system expansion shall comply with all specifications of this Section.